Continuing Education Activity

-Restless Leg Syndrome may gradually worsen with age.
-The progression is slower in patients with the idiopathic form of the disease than for those who have an associated medical condition.
+Restless leg syndrome may gradually worsen with age.
+The progression is slower in patients with the disease's idiopathic form than in those who have an associated medical condition.

 Enhancing Healthcare Team Outcomes

-While there are many drugs used to treat this disorder, none has been shown to be superior to other classes.
+While many drugs are used to treat this disorder, none has been shown to be superior to other classes.
 Plus, these drugs are not reliable or consistent in their efficacy.
 Relapses are common.
-More important, many patients develop adverse reactions to the drug and non-compliance is a major problem in the long run.
+More important, many patients develop adverse reactions to the drug, and non-compliance is a major problem in the long run.
 Overall, the quality of life of patients with RLS is poor.

-To prevent the high morbidity of this disorder, close communication between the team members is vital to ensure that the patient is receiving optimal care and support.
+To prevent this disorder's high morbidity, close communication between the team members is vital to ensure that the patient is receiving optimal care and support.